rger16/JuegoCarrito/README.md

 Code comments are in spanish.

-UPDATE: I added instructions in english and cleaned some parts.
+UPDATE: I added instructions in english.